jareddwilson32/startup/README.md

 - Need to figure out way to model functionality using JavaScript for chess, seems like it'll be a lot more complicated than using css and javascript like in the Simon example.
 - Use id's and classes to specify exactly what to select for different functions.

+Simon Service Assignment:
+- Need to use .gitignore file when working with node to make sure the large node_modules directory doesn't get uploaded by git.
+- npm init -y
+- npm install express
+- using an index.js file will be an entry point that node.js will call when we use our web service.

 Other Notes:
 - JSON uses double quotes
 - JS objects use colons (Ex: {n:1})